The Football League Cup has been won by both Spurs and Chelsea four times each with Spurs losing three Finals and

-Chelsea come into the game in first place on 33 points with Spurs in 7th place on 20 points.
+Spurs come into the game in 7th place on 31 points with Chelsea League leaders on 46 points.
 This will be the 194th time the two teams have met each other.

 Chelsea are one of the few major English football teams who never played Spurs during the Victorian Era, as they were only founded in 1905 and were admitted into the Second Division of the Football League without ever having played a match before.